Zettlr/zettlr-docs/README.md

 ## New Pages and Changes to the Structure

 New pages in our documentation will require some structural adjustments, which you need to discuss beforehand.
-If you have an idea on how to structure the documentation, please discuss your proposal on our [forum](https://forum.zettlr.com).
+If you have an idea on how to structure the documentation, please start a thread in the [discussions](https://github.com/Zettlr/Zettlr/discussions) tab of the main repository.

 ## The Structure